MS in Computer Science with Specialization in Data-Centric Computing

 • The ability to answer urgent and novel questions using large data sets.

-• Methods for extracting knowledge from large data sets.
+• The ability to apply best practices for extracting knowledge from large data sets.

 • The ability to develop computing systems and software that support that process.